 Consult the Experts Before Acting

 Again, we strongly recommend speaking with an elder law attorney like Martin Pierce, and consultation with a tax professional is strongly advised before making financial decisions.
-Rosewood at Fort Oglethorpe is currently offering a $1,000 credit toward residents’ second months’ rent for new resident referrals.
-Please mention this when meeting with our community consultants.
-You can reach them at (706) 866-4443.
+You can reach our community consultants at (706) 866-4443.